Truck side skirts: reliable way to prevent cyclist fatalities?

 That’s quite a change — but was there a battle?

 I am moved to state a different opinion.
 Sure, it’s OK for some streets to be play streets.
-A street hockey goal often resides in the dead-end street where I live, and that’s fine.
+A street hockey goal often resides on the dead-end street where I live, and that’s fine.
 Inline skates wouldn’t roll on grass, and the puck wouldn’t slide, either.
 On the other hand, the collector street that leads down a hill out of my neighborhood isn’t an appropriate place for children to play, and never was.

 The Sustrans article doesn’t make that kind of distinction.

 Try cycling on any popular rail trail and I hope you’ll notice that bicycle speeds which optimize travel times and provide exercise for fitness are not safe where children wander.
 My bicycle is not a toy for play in the street, it is a tool for transportation, exercise, sightseeing and riding in the company of friends.
 For that I need streets where rules of the road apply.
 Turning a blind eye to the problem with bicycling on play streets is one of the more annoying aberrations of populist bicycle advocacy.
-To me, it is one more aspect of the fabled toy bike syndrome, and also would go so far as to make motoring more difficult by putting children in the way of motor vehicles.
+To me, it is one more aspect of the fabled toy-bike syndrome, and also would go so far as to make motoring more difficult by putting children in the way of motor vehicles.

 Certainly, the issue is a bit different in Europe, where urban streets were laid out hundreds of years ago, many are narrow and lack sidewalks, and urban residential areas lack play space.
 There, streets must more often double as play space.
 In most North American cities, there is less desire for play streets because there is more space for children to play, without playing in the street.